 WHAT IS THE BEST FISHING OXYGEN SYSTEMS – THE CHARCTERISCS

 ALSO (Aquatic Live Support Oxygen Systems) like human life support oxygenation systems must be absolutely reliable and dependable, fail-safe, simple and easy to regulate oxygen doses /operate continuously, easy to clean, the correct dose of oxygen must be adjustable and a wide range of doses available.

-Pneumatic operated oxygen life support transport systems are more reliable and dependable than electrically operated oxygen systems.
+Pneumatic operated fishing oxygen life support transport systems are more reliable, durable and dependable than electrically operated oxygen generator type systems.